 If the Fellowship isn't right for you right now and you need a graduate degree, here is a direct link to every Master's and Doctorate-level program that we knew of from around the world:

 These graduate programs had a significant amount of Ambulance Science content.
 Almost all are taught primarily or completely online:

 Charles Sturt University (AU).
 Post-Graduate Certificate in Paramedic Service Leadership and Management: http://www.csu.edu.au/courses/postgraduate/ems_leadership/course-overview

 Creighton University.
-Master of Science in Emergency Medical Services (Distance): http://ems.creighton.edu/degrees-programs/master-science-emergency-medical-services
+Master of Science in Emergency Medical Services: http://ems.creighton.edu/degrees-programs/master-science-emergency-medical-services

 University of Maryland Baltimore County.
 Master of Science in Emergency Health Services: http://ehs.umbc.edu/Graduate